 - Over 10,000 people were killed in motor vehicle crashes caused by drunk drivers in 2019.

 Although the legal limit in almost every state is 0.08 percent BAC (blood alcohol concentration), statistics from 2019 reveal that 1,700 people were killed in accidents caused by drivers whose BACs were significantly lower than this.
-No upfront costs to you or your family.
-We recover maximum compensation for our clients.

 Get Your Free Case Consultation